 • Using case examples, illustrate how to initiate NVAF treatment, provide follow-up and collaboration across the continuum of care to ensure optimal patient outcomes.

-Women’s Cardiovascular Care Across the Life Course – Promoting Prevention During Pregnancy and the Postpartum and Childbearing Years (1.0 CE)
+Women’s Cardiovascular Care Across the Life Course – Promoting Prevention Among Women Who Experience Adverse Pregnancy Outcomes (1.0 CE)

 Learning Objectives

-• Identify three pregnancy complications associated with future cardiovascular or cardiometabolic risk
+• Identify key adverse pregnancy outcomes (APOs) that are associated with future cardiovascular or cardiometabolic risk.

-• Identify women who are at increased risk for developing these pregnancy-related complications
+• Identify persons who are at increased risk for developing these pregnancy-related complications.

-• Describe clinical guidelines and recommendations for postpartum follow up and risk reduction in women with histories of these pregnancy-related complications
+• Describe clinical guidelines and recommendations for postpartum follow up and risk reduction.